 “That makes your reaction much, much worse.”

 They stared at each other for a long minute before an expression of relief broke across her face.
-The expression was followed by an eruption of tears.
-They cascaded down her flushed cheeks like a waterfall.
+The expression was followed by an eruption of tears, cascading down her flushed cheeks like a waterfall.

 “I’m glad you’re okay!” she cried as she threw her arms around him.
 “Don’t you get shot again, do you hear me?
 You idiot!”